jgerard117/cGENIE_patch_uclouvain/README.md

 ##### Fresh install

-From a fresh install of cGENIE, simply edit the homedir variable in the "config.py" file to indicate in what repo have put the "cgenie.muffin" folder.
+From a fresh install of cGENIE, simply edit the homedir variable in the "config.py" file to indicate in what repo you have put the "cgenie.muffin" folder.
 Then simply run
 ```
 bash patch_uclouvain.sh
 ```